Posted 01.19.2023 by Josh Krakauer

 Let’s kick off with clarity on the elements that encompass a successful social media strategy.

-We put together two templates that you can use to start off on the right foot.
+We put together a template that you can use to start on the right foot.

-Our template will help you clarify your social media strategy using the proven 6-step framework.
+Our social media strategy template will help you clarify your social media strategy using the proven 6-step framework.
 Inspired by the social media strategies we build for brands at our B2B social media agency, this framework aligns teams and delivers results.

 Use our Social Media Marketing Planning Template to communicate your strategy plan with the whole team.
 To simplify it, copy/paste the Google Doc to get started. → Click here to get it now.